emanuel-minetti/sudokuTS/README.md

 that is a solver that tries to solve a sudoku puzzle like an human would do it.
 The Solver is heavily based on the strategies described by Andrew Stuart in his [SudokuWiki](http://www.sudokuwiki.org/sudoku.htm).
-All strategies classifies there as 'basic' or 'tough' are implemented.
+All strategies classified there as 'basic' or 'tough' are implemented.
 This includes strategies called 'Swordfish' or 'Simple Coloring'.
 A backtracking solver, called "Backtracker", is also implemented.
 Next a generator of sudoku puzzles will follow.